alexxfan/alexxfan.github.io/_posts/2014-3-3-Hello-World.md

 Here is the URL for the Web version: [https://gym-companion.expo.app/](https://gym-companion.expo.app/)

+> **Note:** This is primarily a mobile app.
+However, a web version was also created using the Expo React Native framework.

 ## Features
 - **AI Generated Plans**: Personalised workout and meal plans based on user inputs.
 - **Progress Tracking**: Log workouts and track improvements over time.